rahji/writing-with-github/README.md

 # Writing with GitHub

-This repository will contain a complete set of instructions for using the combination of Visual Studio Code, Git, and GitHub for technical writing.
+This repository will describe a method for using a combination of Visual Studio Code, Markdown, Git, and GitHub for technical writing.
 This is the environment and process that students and I use when collaborating on research projects that require technical writing.

 [Begin Here](outline.md)